nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `client -a p/PROJECT_ID n/CLIENT_NAME [m/CLIENT_MOBILE] [e/CLIENT_EMAIL]`, `client -a p/PROJECT_ID n/CLIENT_NAME [e/CLIENT_EMAIL] [m/CLIENT_MOBILE]` are both acceptable.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.
-(Does not apply for Sort Command) <br>
+(Does not apply for Find and Sort Commands) <br>
   e.g. if you specify `m/12341234 m/56785678`, only `m/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Trailing extraneous input for commands that take in parameters will be considered a part of the last valid parameter, if any. e.g. if the command specifies `project -e n/New Project p/2 x/this is extra`, `2 x/this is extra` will be taken as the argument for `p/`.
+* Trailing extraneous input for commands that take in parameters will be considered a part of the last valid argument identifier unless the argument identifier takes in an index parameter . e.g. if the command specifies `project -e n/New Project x/this is extra`, `New Project x/this is extra` will be taken as the argument for `n/` but if the command specifies `project -e n/New Project p/2 x/this is extra`, then only `2` will be taken as the argument for `p/`.

 </div>